top of page

 In a world full of seductive images of material gain, we are encouraged to seek satisfaction by rising above others to achieve wealth and high social status.
 The influence of this input can be coercive, leading us onto a life path that does not align with who we are and causing us to thwart our own heart's desire, and live in “adharma” (against dharma).
 The paradox is that, although you may be able to display the outward symbols of success and power, living adharmically is ultimately disempowering.
 If you have not yet found your true purpose, don't worry you are not alone.
 Following your dharma is, for all of us, a process that lasts a lifetime and requires regular inquiry and it almost always involves periods of “stuckness” where inertia gathers energy to move us onto the next phase.

-Signs that you are not following your dharma are: you feel unfulfilled you use alcohol or other substances to cope you are bored or restless you lack a sense of purpose you spend compulsively your inner narrative is over-critical.
+Signs that you are not following your dharma are: you feel unfulfilled, you use alcohol or other substances to cope, you are bored or restless, you lack a sense of purpose, you spend compulsively your inner narrative is over-critical.

 In the yogic worldview, it is believed that we construct our own reality with the thoughts we have.
 For example, if you don't think your project is good enough, you are not likely to show it to anyone and it will never come to fruition.
 If you think people don't like you, you are less likely to seek out the company of others, leaving you isolated.
 Perception is creative, and the world we experience emerges directly from our state of being.
 This means that you have the power to create your own reality by altering your own perceptions.